metacpan/metacpan-cpan-extracted/distros/A/AnyEvent-YACurl/curl-src/tests/FILEFORMAT.md

 version of the test file is stored as `log/testNUM`.
 That version is what will be read and used by the test servers.

+## Base64 Encoding

+In the preprocess stage, a special instruction can be used to have runtests.pl base64 encode a certain section and insert in the generated output file.
+This is in particular good for test cases where the test tool is expected to pass in base64 encoded content that might use dynamic information that is unique for this particular test invocation, like the server port number.

+To insert a base64 encoded string into the output, use this syntax:

+    %b64[ data to encode ]b64%

+The data to encode can then use any of the existing variables mentioned below, or even percent-encoded individual bytes.
+As an example, insert the HTTP server's port number (in ASCII) followed by a space and the hexadecimal byte
+9a:

+    %b64[%HTTPPORT %9a]b64%

+## Hexadecimal decoding

+In the preprocess stage, a special instruction can be used to have runtests.pl generate a sequence of binary bytes.

+To insert a sequence of bytes from a hex encoded string, use this syntax:

+    %hex[ %XX-encoded data to decode ]hex%

+For example, to insert the binary octets 0, 1 and 255 into the test file:

+    %hex[ %00%01%FF ]hex%

+## Repeat content

+In the preprocess stage, a special instruction can be used to have runtests.pl generate a repetetive sequence of bytes.

+To insert a sequence of repeat bytes, use this syntax to make the `<string>` get repeated `<number>` of times.
+The number has to be 1 or large and the string may contain `%HH` hexadecimal codes:

+    %repeat[<number> x <string>]%

+For example, to insert the word hello a 100 times:

+    %repeat[100 x hello]%

 # Variables

 When the test is preprocessed, a range of "variables" in the test file will be